zohayb23/pvtr-github-repo-action/README.md

 ### Q: Can I use `GITHUB_TOKEN` instead of a Personal Access Token?

-**A:** For the SARIF upload, yes.
-But for running the OSPS plugin against public repositories, the builtin CI token does not have access to make API calls.
+**A:** Unfortunately, no. For running the OSPS plugin against public repositories, the builtin CI token does not have access to make API calls.

 ### Q: Why isn't my SARIF file uploading to the Security tab?